mtreerungroj/mtreerungroj.github.io/index.md

   - Undertake preprocessing of structured and unstructured data such as images, review, search and user activities
   - Analyze large amounts of information to discover insights, trends and patterns
   - Build predictive models and Machine Learning algorithms
-  - Make a dashboard to track search KPI
+  - Make a dashboard for tracking search KPI
   - Present information using data visualization techniques
   - Collaborate with engineering and product development teams
 - Internship at [KCapstone program](https://web.facebook.com/kcapstone), KASIKORNBANK *(Jun-July 2018)*